Hero for Port Styles Explained: Ruby, Tawny, LBV, Vintage, and Others

 Vintage Port

 Vintage Port is one of the classic prestige styles of Port.
 It is made from a single year and only in years a producer chooses to declare.
+This is meant to be treasured and enjoyed for special occasions.

 Vintage Port is bottled relatively young and then ages in bottle for many years, often decades.
+Note that it is meant to be aged by the consumer.

 Tawny Port